 Cannabis beverages are becoming increasingly popular across the nation.
 In fact, sales are growing so rapidly that the market is expected to reach over $2 billion in annual sales by 2026.
 For comparison, cannabis beverage sales hit nearly $800 million in 2020.
 The reason for the escalating demand has a lot to do with the form factor, but also because cannabis drinks offer an alternative to–and a break from–alcohol.

-If you’re trying to weigh the pros and cons of cannabis beverages vs. alcohol, read on to discover how they work in our bodies, and what happens when you consume them both at the same time.
+If you’re trying to weigh the pros and cons of cannabis beverages vs. alcohol, read on to discover how they work in our bodies, and explore the variances when comparing THC beverages and alcohol.

 Comparing the Strength of Cannabis Drinks and Alcohol

 If you are considering purchasing a cannabis beverage, it is important to understand the dosage before you walk into the dispensary, or order online.
 One easy way to understand the relative strength of THC drinks is to compare them to something you may be more familiar with: alcoholic beverages.
 And while there is not equal measure between THC and alcohol, think of it like this: